rancher/rancher.github.io/rancher/rancher-compose/scheduling/index.md

 **Automatically Applied Host Labels**

-In v0.46.0+, Rancher has automatically added host labels to allow for easier scheduling.
+In v0.46.0+, Rancher automatically creates host labels related to linux kernel version and Docker Engine version of the host.

 Key | Value | Description
 ----|----|----
 `io.rancher.host.linux_kernel_version` | Linux Kernel Version on Host (e.g, `3.19`) |  Version of the Linux kernel running on the host
-`io.rancher.host.docker_version` | Docker Version on the host (e.g. `1.9.1`) | Docker Engine Version on the host
+`io.rancher.host.docker_version` | Docker Engine Version on the host (e.g. `1.9.1`) | Docker Engine Version on the host
 <br>

 ```yaml